-Montgomery County PA Collaborative Divorce Attorney
+Montgomery County, PA Collaborative Divorce Attorney

 Collaborative law, also referred to as collaborative divorce, is a process of family law.
 It enables couples who have decided to divorce to work with their attorneys and other family professionals, if needed, to achieve a settlement that best meets the needs of both parties and any children involved.
 This can be done while avoiding uncertain outcomes in court proceedings and the threat of litigation that can be contested.

-Pennsylvania collaborative divorce is a voluntary process that is initiated when the two parties sign a contract, called the Participation Agreement, which binds them to the process and also disqualifies their respective attorneys from representing either one in any future litigation.
+Pennsylvania collaborative divorce is a voluntary process that is initiated when the two parties sign a contract called the Participation Agreement which binds them to the process and also disqualifies their respective attorneys from representing either one in any future litigation.
 Both parties also agree to the complete disclosure of all necessary financial documentation and information.
 The majority of the work in a collaborative divorce occurs in "four-way meetings" where both parties and their respective attorneys are present to arrange the details of the Pennsylvania divorce.

 The key to a collaborative divorce is a couple's ability to work together, as well as having experienced attorneys that are well-versed in collaborative law.
 Both couples are required to come to a mutual agreement that they will be respectful of each other during the process.
 After brainstorming possible solutions, a mutually acceptable option is selected to create a fair and reasonable agreement both parties can agree to and live with.
 The agreement is then entered into the court as a judgment of Pennsylvania divorce.

 Mediation can also be used within a divorce, or a mediated divorce may be conducted separately.
-The main difference between a mediated divorce and a collaborative divorce is that in a collaborative divorce, the parties work together along with their respective lawyers, while in a mediated divorce the parties work with a single mediator.
+The main difference between a mediated divorce and a collaborative divorce is that in a collaborative divorce the parties work together along with their respective lawyers, while in a mediated divorce the parties work with a single mediator.
 Depending on the complexity of the situation, mediation can occur in a single meeting or in multiple meetings.
-The mediation process can help alleviate the stress that accompanies court appearances and meeting court dates by allowing both parties to schedule meetings when and where works best for them.
+The mediation process can help alleviate the stress that accompanies court appearances and meeting court dates by allowing both parties to schedule meetings when and where it works best for them.